digirati-co-uk/narrative-editor/packages/metadata-editor/README.md

 />
 ```

-Like the annotation studio, should bootstrap itself with the manifestJSON field and only re-update itself
+Like the annotation studio, should bootstrap itself with the resourceJSON field and only re-update itself
-when the manifestId changes.
+when the resourceId changes.
 The controlled input will allow for implementers to hook into updates.

+Its likely that this will be situated in a sidebar or popup, so it should remain a quite compact component.